manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 # Unit Expressions
 >Warning: **Experimental Feature**

-Manifold seamlessly extends Java with a unique feature called *unit expressions*, which let you write expressions in Java more naturally:
+Manifold seamlessly plugs into Java to provide a unique feature called *unit expressions*, which let you write expressions in Java more naturally:

 ```java
 // Type-safe and precise